bodenberg/appdimens/CONTRIBUTING.md

 ## 📜 Code of Conduct

 This project adheres to a code of conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to jean.bodenberg@gmail.com.
+Please report unacceptable behavior through our private contact channel.

 ## 🚀 Getting Started